 John Staffier has been involved for over 25 years in pipeline, LNG and storage certificate, facility siting, tariff and rate cases and rulemaking proceedings before the FERC and in the courts, as well as numerous import/export authorization proceedings before the Department of Energy (DOE).
 He has served as an arbitrator in a number of natural gas contract cases, as well as counsel in other arbitrations, and is experienced in settlement negotiations, contract litigation, and legal review and negotiation of gas supply and transportation contracts.

-The firm also maintains a robust legislative and regulatory practice focused on the electric industry, with particular emphasis on electric reliability, transmission issues, and implementation of the Public Utility Regulatory Policies Act of 1978 (PURPA), as amended.
-Linda Stuntz has served as an arbitrator in cases involving complex transactions in the electric power industry, including tolling agreements.
+Our offices also provide guidance on legislative and regulatory matters focused on the utilities and electric industries, with particular emphasis on electric reliability, transmission issues, and implementation of the Public Utility Regulatory Policies Act of 1978 (PURPA), as amended.

-The firm brings a wealth of experience to each matter from the perspective of the government as a decisionmaker.
-Firm attorneys served in a variety of senior positions with the U.S. Congress or Federal agencies prior to joining the firm, including positions at the White House, the Department of Energy and the Office of Management and Budget.
-This experience has proven to be invaluable in helping our clients formulate and implement successful legislative and regulatory strategies.
+Randall Davis Associates LLC brings a wealth of experience to each matter from the perspective of the government as a decision-maker.
+Mr. Davis has served in a variety of senior positions with the U.S. Congress, as well as at the White House, and the Office of Management and Budget.
+This experience has proven to be invaluable in helping clients formulate and implement successful legislative and regulatory strategies.

-The firm has been actively involved in all of the major Federal energy policy legislation considered since the firm’s formation in 1995.
-The firm has represented clients on issues including: repeal of the Public Utility Holding Company Act of 1935; reform of PURPA; establishment of mandatory and enforceable standards for the reliability of the bulk power system; amendments to the Federal Power Act to provide incentives for transmission expansion; appliance energy efficiency standards; hydroelectric licensing reform; electric transportation; renewable energy development; royalty relief for oil and natural gas producers holding leases in the deep waters of the Gulf of Mexico; and capital gains tax relief for utilities divesting generation assets.
-The firm also is engaged on behalf of clients in environmental policy debates, including regulation of greenhouse gas emissions from power plants; multi-pollutant control legislation; mercury and air toxics regulation; regulation of cooling water intake structures under Section 316(b) of the Clean Water Act and Superfund reform.
-Additionally, the firm represents clients with respect to telecommunications issues.
+Randall Davis has represented clients on issues including: repeal of the Public Utility Holding Company Act of 1935; reform of PURPA; amendments to the Federal Power Act to provide incentives for transmission expansion; renewable energy development and royalty relief for oil and natural gas producers holding leases in the deep waters of the Gulf of Mexico.
+He also has represented clients in environmental policy debates, including regulation of greenhouse gas emissions from power plants; multi-pollutant control legislation; mercury and air toxics regulation and regulation of cooling water intake structures under Section 316(b) of the Clean Water Act.
+Additionally, Mr. Davis has represented clients with respect to telecommunications and consumer goods issues.

-The firm regularly represents clients on appropriations and budget issues, and advises clients with respect to the procedures and precedents of the Congress that bear on the consideration of substantive issues.
+Randall Davis regularly consults with clients on appropriations and budget issues, and advises clients with respect to the procedures and precedents of the Congress that bear on the consideration of substantive issues.